 Something that may have had a hand in this and that has previously been overlooked a bit is the climate, which is now known to have been much more unstable around that time than we thought.
 On the Iberian peninsula, for instance, evidence has popped up indicating that Neanderthals vanished from there as early as around 42,000 years ago (while in other regions in Europe they clung on until c.
 30,000 years ago at the latest), and that right at this time the climate started going through all sorts of annoyingly large fluctuations.
 This could help explain their dwindling population size in general.

 Interestingly, there are also theories that point at interbreeding as a contributing factor to the Neanderthals’ demise.
 Although we know that interbreeding happened, probably in the Near East, it is hard to reconstruct how common this may have been throughout the period in which Neanderthals and modern humans came into contact with each other.
 The huge amount of time that has passed since the Neanderthals disappeared would have watered down their genetic contribution, and there is evidence that the mixings were never even a straight-forward affair, but came with selection against certain portions of Neanderthal DNA.
-Male mixed children may even have been sterile, which would obviously reduce the amount of Neanderthal DNA being passed on any further than that first step.
+Male mixed children may have been sterile, which would obviously reduce the amount of Neanderthal DNA being passed on beyond that first step.
 The social dynamics between the two groups must have played a role, too.
 All in all, it is possible that mixing might have happened fairly consistently, and that the dwindling Neanderthal population may have been partially assimilated into that of the modern human newcomers.
 One can imagine the much larger modern human numbers effectively ‘swamping’ the Neanderthals, but it is hard to say how likely a scenario this is.

 What is clear is that the Neanderthals vanishing from the fossil record (but not the genetic one) must have been the result of a complex process involving many different factors, such as tough climatic conditions; a small and dwindling population size; contact with newcomers that at least in some areas included interbreeding; probably competition for resources; and perhaps even assimilation.